szaumoor/ZSTweaks/ZSTweaks/README.md

 This should make this HLA more generally useful no matter the situation and perhaps next time it won't be an automatic skip.

-**Component 2130:** Make Set Spike Trap do piercing damage instead of magic damage
+**Component 2130:** Make some Thief HLAs more effective

-Because it's rather strange that it does magic damage and makes you wonder why the thief would have the ability to do this.
+- Spike trap: Because it's rather strange that it does magic damage and makes you wonder why the thief would have the ability to do this.
 (To be fair, the same could be said for the Time Stop trap).
 Rogue Rebalancing, SCS, and ToF also do this.

-**Component 2140:** Make Exploding Trap do slightly more damage: 15d6 as opposed to 10d6

-I feel like 10d6, which is the same damage of the Fireball spell at max level, is very low for an HLA, so now it's 15d6.
+- Exploding trap: I feel like 10d6, which is the same damage of the Fireball spell at max level, is very low for an HLA, so now it's 15d6.
+Also, the knockdown effect doesn't admit a saving throw anymore (undocumented in vanilla somehow!).

-**Component 2141:** Make Assassination more generally useful, especially for single-classed Thieves

-This improves this power in the following ways:
+- Assassination: This improves this power in the following ways:
   - Lasts 7 seconds, so it can forgive an extra second of delay to take advantage of the backstab-every-hit effect
   - It disables critical misses for the duration, and one round after
   - It improves critical hit chances by +10% for the duration, and one round after
   - For single-classed thieves, there are more benefits: +2 Damage, +2 THAC0, +1 APR, net +15% critical hit chance improvement
   - Benefits other than backstabbing every hit will last one round longer (that is, 7 seconds + 1 round, aka 13 seconds).
 This won't stack if there's more than one casting of Assassination available.

-Overall, this will make the power less likely to be a waste by removing critical misses, increasing the chances of critical hits, which benefits the character even when facing a foe immune to backstabs, and rewarding specialization of Thieves to make them more combat ready.
+  - Overall, this will make the power less likely to be a waste by removing critical misses, increasing the chances of critical hits, which benefits the character even when facing a foe immune to backstabs, and rewarding specialization of Thieves to make them more combat ready.
+- Avoid Death: This improves this ability such that it prevents rogues from dying from Health damage for 3 seconds, and all saving throws succeed as well.
+This essentially makes the ability an "panic button" that you can select to survive most things during those three seconds that can be saved against, including physical damage.
+It's a small timeframe, but I think it's long enough to be useful, and short enough to not be overpowered.
+Other than those 3 seconds, the ability functions as normal.

 **Component 2150:** Make selected HLAS unable to be breached